Richard Madeley: Other work

-In 2002 the couple co-wrote their autobiography, Richard and Judy: The Autobiography, published by Hodder & Stoughton.
+In 2002, the couple co-wrote their autobiography, Richard and Judy: The Autobiography, published by Hodder & Stoughton.
 In 2008, Madeley wrote the book Fathers and Sons, which charts his family history; it was published by Simon & Schuster.
 Madeley is the author of three novels: Some Day I'll Find You (2013), The Way You Look Tonight (2014) and The Night Book (2016).

 Madeley and Finnigan were the subjects of This Is Your Life in 1997 when they were surprised by Michael Aspel live on air while broadcasting This Morning.

-Since August 2017 Madeley has been a relief presenter on ITV's breakfast programme Good Morning Britain.
+Since August 2017, Madeley has been a relief presenter on ITV's breakfast programme Good Morning Britain.
 He has been compared by viewers to the fictional talk show and radio host Alan Partridge for his perceived parallels to Steve Coogan's bumbling, tone-deaf comedy character.
-Madeley himself has remarked that he believes this comparison is “a bit unfair”.
+Madeley himself has remarked that he believes this comparison is "a bit unfair".

-In November 2018 The Telegraph appointed Madeley as their agony uncle to succeed Graham Norton who had stood down the previous month.
+In November 2018, The Telegraph appointed Madeley as their agony uncle to succeed Graham Norton who had stood down the previous month.
 In June 2020, he apologised after being criticised for the advice he gave a reader who thought their neighbour could be experiencing domestic violence.
 It included the line "If they were going to kill each other, they'd have done it by now."
 The charity Refuge said he had written "appalling and dangerous advice".

-In January 2021 Madeley covered for Steph McGovern on her Channel 4 programme Steph's Packed Lunch while she had to self-isolate due to the Coronavirus pandemic.

-In November 2021 Madeley was announced as a contestant on the twenty-first series of I'm a Celebrity...Get Me Out of Here!.
-He was forced to withdraw from the show after being taken to hospital due to an unspecified illness, and therefore broke the show's COVID bubble.
-Posting online on 24 November Madeley said: "I started to feel briefly unwell in the small hours of the morning and was taken to hospital as a precaution."
+In January 2021, Madeley covered for Steph McGovern on her Channel 4 programme Steph's Packed Lunch while she had to self-isolate due to the coronavirus pandemic.
+In November 2021, Madeley was a contestant on the twenty-first series of I'm a Celebrity...Get Me Out of Here!., but withdrew after being taken to hospital due to an unspecified illness.